 I've engaged consultants from around the United States to help find the most efficient and effective ways to do that, to leverage the services, so that the time that people invest, that they're gonna maximize the outcome, because a patient that doesn't need me is a patient that I've done a good job for.
 But as well as that, you're treating the people as well, first and foremost.
 We appreciate that as much as we do the things that we do for people; we enjoy doing them with people, and that makes the whole experience much better for everybody involved.
 It's a reward in and of itself.

-Dr. Mark has always been an early adopter of innovative dental technologies and techniques that can improve the patient experience.
-When the dental implants we know today came to the U.S. in the 1980s, the Brånemark System did not allow general dentists to be trained in surgical dental implant placement.
-Only specialists in different disciplines and university faculty were allowed to receive surgical dental implant training.
-Since he was a faculty member at the University of Minnesota School of Dentistry, Dr. Mark was one of the first general dentists in the U.S. to receive surgical training from the Swedish manufacturer.
-This was the gold standard of dental implant systems; now sold by Nobel Biocare, it is still popular today.
+Dr. Kollar has always been an early adopter of innovative dental technologies and techniques that can improve the patient experience.
+Dr. Kollar has 6 patents in the dental industry.
+And since he was a faculty member at the University of Minnesota School of Dentistry, Dr. Mark was one of the first general dentists in the U.S. to receive surgical training to place and restore dental implants in the 1980’s.

-Dr. Mark has seen approximately 9,000 new patients and performed over 45,000 procedures.
-If training, experience, comprehensive care, and five-star service are important to you, Dr. Mark would enjoy working with you.
+Dr. Kollar has over 35 years of experience and has seen approximately 9,000 new patients and performed over 45,000 procedures.
+If training, experience, comprehensive care, and five-star service are important to you, you will love working with Dr. Kollar.

-Dr. Mark and his wife, Kary, have seven children: a dentist, an Air Force pilot, a brewmaster, an interior designer, a medical student, and two others in college.
+Dr. Kollar and his wife, Kary, live here in Fort Collins and have seven children—a dentist, a medical student, an Air Force pilot, a brew master, an interior designer, and two others still in college.